 We only sell one brand of record player, Audio-Technica: a Japanese company with over 50 years of expertise.
 We do this because their quality control is outstanding.
 We don't like to mess around and we don't like to mess you around.

 Basically, once we have helped you chose your beloved machine the only times we want to see you after that is joyfully perusing our racks :) and not faffing about with technical issues.
 AT hasn't let us down in five years and that's why we stick by them.

 We believe in human interaction and so we don't sell online.
 But we get that you might not be able to visit, so we do accept phone or online orders and we courier anywhere within Australia.

 Every turntable purchase comes with a $50 store credit/gift voucher.
 We do this to compete with the internet and other high-volume, low-margin stores.
 Most people use this for cleaning products, because it's vital to keep both your needle ands vinyl clean and dust free at all times.
 We also sell speakers.

 There's plenty of on-street parking if you want to visit.

-All our turntables come with a $50 store credit.
+BEST SELLERS - All our turntables come with a $50 store credit.

 There is a lot of rubbish out there at the lower end of the market, and don't get us started on shops that sell turntables but don't bother stocking replacement needles!

-Both come with standard line (or phono) out.
+All come with standard line (or phono) out.
 And this little belt-drive is full automatic.
 More Info

 This deck is very gentle on your vinyl and has some pretty gorgeous lines.
 More Info